The two-dimensional Gabor function adapted to natural image statistics: A model of simple-cell receptive fields and sparse structure in images: Introduction

 \section{Introduction}

-We know that simple cells in the primary visual cortex have spatially-localized receptive fields, and are tuned to visual stimulus features such as orientation, spatial frequency, and location in the visual field \citep{swindale}.
-These simple cells are also the final stage of a mapping of visual stimulus features from the visual field to a retinotopic position on the surface of the primary visual cortex \citep{durbin}.
-Simple-cell receptive fields have previously been modeled by the Gabor function \citep{marcelja,daugman85,jones}, which has the unique property of being optimally localized in the space and spatial frequency domains.
-Models have also been proposed to explain how neural activity and visual experience could lead to the development of simple-cell receptive fields, as well as their larger-scale organization into a cortical map \citep{swindale}.
+We know that simple cells in the primary visual cortex have spatially-localized receptive fields and are sensitive to visual stimulus features such as orientation, spatial frequency, and location in the receptive field \citep{hubel1,hubel2,daugman85,jones}.
+Simple cells also help map visual stimulus features from the visual field to a retinotopic position on the surface of the primary visual cortex \citep{durbin,swindale}.
+Simple-cell receptive-field profiles have been extensively studied and modeled using the Gabor function \citep{marcelja,daugman85,jones}, and various models explaining receptive field development from visual experience have been proposed.